Fishers

 Fisher Behavior

 Secretive and elusive by nature, Fishers like to keep their distance from humans.
 They are solitary creatures, except during their brief mating season in late winter, and are active both night and day throughout the year.
-Some videos and audio recordings online show loud, unearthly "screaming" sound that people have attributed to Fishers, however, the nighttime vocalist in these videos is nearly always a Red Fox.
+Some videos and audio recordings online show loud, unearthly "screaming" sound that people have attributed to them, however, the nighttime vocalist in these videos is nearly always a Red Fox.

 What Do Fishers Eat?